aslushnikov/getting-started-with-cdp/README.md

 const SEND = require('./SEND');

 (async () => {
-  // Launch a headful browser so that we can see page navigating. const browser = await puppeteer.launch({headless: false});
+  // Launch a headful browser so that we can see the page navigating. const browser = await puppeteer.launch({headless: false});

   // Create a websocket to issue CDP commands.